-Until the first quarter of the twentieth century, two main varieties of coffee were planted in Chiapas: typica and bourbon.
-The first is also known as arabica and is the first known variety of coffee, originating in Ethiopia and exploited since time immemorial, the origin of the other types of coffee, which have been obtained through mutations or hybridizations.
+Until the first quarter of the twentieth century, two main varieties of coffee were planted in Chiapas: typical and bourbon.
+The first is also known as arabica and is the first known variety of coffee, originating in Ethiopia and exploited since time immemorial, the origin of the other types of coffee has been obtained through mutations or hybridizations.
 Bourbon coffee originates from the Reunion Island, located 700 kilometers to the east of Madagascar, in the Indian Ocean.
-The flavor of arabica coffee added to the productivity of bourbon began to configure the character of Chiapas coffee.
+The flavor of arabica coffee added to the productivity of bourbon and began to configure the character of Chiapas coffee.

 After the dislocations caused by the rupture of the International Coffee Agreement in 1989 -which would lead to a crisis in the sector during the following fifteen years-, the world coffee market has tended to grow year after year.
 According to the United States Department of Agriculture, annual international coffee production is around one hundred and fifty million bags.
 Between four and four and a half million are produced in Mexico, which places it in fourth or fifth place worldwide, depending on the sources consulted.

 Four out of every ten of these sacks of coffee is from Chiapas, which is also the world leader in the production of organic coffee, with eighteen million tons per year.
 In other words, one out of every five bags of Chiapas coffee is organic, which gives it an enormous competitive advantage in national and foreign markets.